 Dandruff typically begins in puberty.
 Babies and younger children with dandruff-like symptoms may in fact be suffering from “cradle cap.”

-If you suspect your child may have cradle cap, consult with a pediatrician for diagnosis and treatment options.
+If you suspect your child may have cradle cap, consult with a paediatrician for diagnosis and treatment options.

 As children approach puberty, natural hormonal changes begin to take place –and the scalp begins to produce oil, known as sebum.